-Older dressers typically used wooden runners that wear out because of constant use over the years, but that's no reason to give up on that old dresser -- it's probably built better than a new one.
-This type of runner is basic and not that difficult to make, repair and install.
+Older dressers typically used wooden runners that wear out from use over the years, but that's no reason to give up on that old dresser — it's probably built better than a new one.
+This type of runner is basic and not that difficult to make, repair, and install.
 If you want to update it to a metal runner, it's a relatively simple procedure.

 Most dressers have a thin plywood back.
 The runners are supported by horizontal braces or stretchers on the inside.
 Remove the back from the dresser to facilitate a repair job.
-The plywood is held in place by screws or nails.
-Remove them and lift off the back to reveal the braces.
+The plywood is held in place by screws or nails; remove these and lift off the back to reveal the braces.

 Installing New Wooden Runners

 Wooden runners install with screws or nails from the front and back.
 It's advisable to reinstall them with screws.

 - Cut the new runner to length, and drill some pilot holes.